Avaiga/taipy-doc/docs/manuals/core/concepts/cycle.md

     In our example, the end-user must publish production orders (i.e., a production plan) every month.
 During each month (the cycle), the end-user will be interested in "playing" with different scenarios untill only one of those scenarios is selected as the official production plan to be published.
-Using Taipy, each month is modeled as a cycle, and each Taipy cycle will contains one or more Taipy scenarios.
+Using Taipy, each month is modeled as a cycle, and each Taipy cycle will contain one or more Taipy scenarios.

     The picture on the left shows the tree of entities: Cycles, Scenarios and their associated Pipeline(s).
 There is an existing past cycle for December and a current cycle for January containing a single scenario.